Klutix/React-Github-API-Integration-DEMO/README.md

 First download or clone the repositiory and unzip the directory into a folder.

-Next install NodeJs(https://nodejs.org/en/download/) if you missing it.
+Next install [NodeJs](https://nodejs.org/en/download/) .
 OS specific instructions can be found [here.](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/)

 Next install React through npm which comes with Nodejs.